James Cronin (rugby union)

-James Cronin (born 23 November 1990) is an Irish rugby union player, currently playing for Leicester Tigers in England's Premiership Rugby, he previously represented his native province of Munster in the URC and French club Biarritz in the Top 14.
+James Cronin (born 23 November 1990) is an Irish rugby union player.
+He previously represented his native province of Munster in the URC, French club Biarritz in the Top 14 and for Leicester Tigers in England's Premiership Rugby.
 He plays as a prop and represented Highfield in the All-Ireland League.

 Early life

 Cronin began playing rugby in Ballincollig before moving to Highfield to play at under-18 level, where he won Munster and All-Ireland titles.

 Career

 Munster

 Cronin made his debut for Munster A on 8 December 2012, starting against Rotherham Titans in the British and Irish Cup.
 Whilst in year two of the Munster Academy, he was promoted to a development contract with the senior Munster squad for the 2013–14 season.
 Cronin made his debut for the senior Munster team on 13 April 2013, coming on as a replacement against Leinster in a Pro12 fixture.
 He won the John McCarthy Award for Munster Academy Player of the Year for the 2012–13 season on 10 May 2013.

 Cronin scored his first try for Munster against Edinburgh on 7 September 2013, in a game that was also his first start.
 He came off the bench in Munster's opening 2013–14 Heineken Cup fixture against Edinburgh on 12 October 2013.
 He was a replacement in the Round 2 win against Gloucester on 19 October 2013.
 Cronin was a replacement again in the Round 3 game against Perpignan on 8 December 2013.
 He made his first Heineken Cup start on 14 December 2013, against Perpignan in Round 4.
 Cronin signed a new two-year contract with Munster in January 2014.
 He came off the bench against Gloucester on 11 January 2014 during the 7–20 Munster win that secured quarter-final qualification.
 Cronin came off the bench against Edinburgh in the Round 6 38–6 win on 19 January 2014 that secured a home quarter-final.
 He came off the bench in Munster's 24–16 semi-final defeat to Toulon on 27 April 2014.

 Cronin scored a try against Leinster in Munster's 23–34 win on 4 October 2014.
 Cronin came on in Munster's first European Rugby Champions Cup game against Sale Sharks on 18 October 2014.
 He started against Saracens in Round 2 of the Champions Cup on 24 October 2014.
 Cronin was ruled out for at least 6 weeks with an ankle injury sustained during the Saracens game.
 He came off the bench against Clermont Auvergne on 6 December 2014.
 Cronin started against Saracens on 17 January 2015.
 He started the final pool game against Sale Sharks on 25 January 2015.